WHAT INSURANCES DO YOU TAKE?

 WHAT SERVICES ARE YOU CURRENTLY PROVIDING?

-I currently provide digital trainings/talks and case consultation.
+I currently provide digital trainings/talks and case consultation for colleagues.
 To discuss speaking opportunities, please contact me via this form.

-I am also providing in-person therapy sessions in Richland; please request one here.
+I am also providing in-person therapy sessions in Richland and telehealth for folks in WA.

 WHERE ARE YOU LOCATED?